AMReX-Fluids/IAMR/Exec/README.md

 of course, write your own by modifying prob_init.cpp.

-The criteria used for error estimation can be specified in the inputs file for some of the most common choices (see Documentation), or more specialized choices can be defined in NS_error.cpp.
-The estimation can depend on any or all of the state variables or derived quantities, which are specified in NS_setup.cpp.
+The criteria used for error estimation can be specified in the inputs file for some of the most common choices (see IAMR/UsersGuide), or more specialized choices can be defined in NS_error.cpp.
+The estimation can depend on any or all of the state variables or derived quantities, which are specified in NS_setup.cpp and defined in NS_derive.cpp.

 This code is a research code, and is continually being modified and improved  as our needs evolve.
 Because the list of options is so